RianMontagh/RianMontagh.github.io/_posts/2026-09-02-The-MOR-Mystery.md

 <img width="1265" alt="image" src="https://github.com/user-attachments/assets/60d0d09b-407f-4bd2-9af9-b8e4a2da3f40" />

 *Figure 7.
-OVerflow to Sumas for model runs with and without HMaxTH1.5.
+Overflow to Sumas for model runs with and without HMaxTH1.5.

+This makes sense to me and confirms my original thought that HMaxTH should not be a factor.
+However, I expected at least a small amount of deviation between the results, but after checking the plotted arrays they turn out to be exactly equal.
+The small differences in bed elevation are not enough to cause any change in overflow to Sumas.

 ## Note on transferring masters credits